ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

    - The set of N numbers is converted into the single value Q, by taking each numeric identifier X_1, X_2, ..., X_N to the power of two, and then computing the inclusive OR of the binary representations of all the power values.

-   In general, a single permission can be associated with multiple different operations that are possible to take when interacting with the Group Manager.
+   In general, a single permission can be associated with multiple different operations that are possible to be performed when interacting with the Group Manager.
 For example, the "List" permission allows the Administrator to retrieve a list of group configurations (see {{collection-resource-get}}) or only a subset of that according to specified filter criteria (see {{collection-resource-fetch}}), by issuing a GET or FETCH request to the group-collection resource, respectively.

 ~~~~~~~~~~~
 +--------+-------+----------------------------------------+